 MUSI 212 Aural Skills III.
 Third course in training of musical skills relating to pitch and rhythmic recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on proficiency testing.
 Prerequisite: MUSI 101/112 and 102/113 or proficiency.
 Co-registration with MUSI 201 recommended.
-Fall 1 semester hour.
-Typically offered Fall Term.
+1 semester credit hour.
+Typically offered: fall term.

 MUSI 213 Aural Skill IV.
 Fourth course in training of musical skills relating to pitch and rhythmic recognition.
 Students will develop the ability to sing melodies in pitch and rhythm.
 Progression through Aural Skill courses dependent on proficiency testing.
-Spring.
 Prerequisites: MUSI 101/112, 102/113, and 201/212 or proficiency testing.
 Co-registration with MUSI 202 required.
-1 semester hour.
+1 semester credit hour.
+Typically offered: spring term.

 MUSI 217 Vocal Diction.
 An advanced course in the study of English, Italian, Latin, German and French diction.
 The proper formation of vowel sounds, rules to follow in singing situations, and the International Phonetic Alphabet will be emphasized.
 This course will require research skills and include practicum experiences.
-Fall even.
-Prerequisite: Co-registration with MUSI-348.
+Prerequisite: co-registration with MUSI 348.
 Applied voice or consent of instructor.
-3 semester hours.
-Typically offered Fall Term, Even Years.
+3 semester credit hours.
+Typically offered: fall term, even years.

 MUSI 218 Music and the Mind.
 This course combines popular and academic sources in an overview of writers, thinkers and researchers and their viewpoints regarding what it means to be musical.
 Special focus will be given to how people think and act musically.
-Offered Fall, odd years only.
-3 semester hours.
-Typically offered Fall Term, Odd Years.
+3 semester credit hours.
+Typically offered: fall term, odd years.

 MUSI 240 Applied Instrumental: Non-Keyboard.
 All individual applied instruction classes must be taken in sequence.
 Students enrolled in these classes are required to pay a special applied fee.
 Non-music majors enroll in 100-level applied instruction.
 Advancement into 200- and 300-level applied instruction occurs through placement and proficiency testing.
 Music majors will enter at the 200-level applied instruction.
 Advancement into the 300-level will occur through placement and proficiency testing.
 IAI MUS 909.
-2 semester hours.
+2 semester credit hours.
 Music Core Elective.
-Consent Required.
-Course Repeatable.
-Maximum number of units allowed 8.
+Department consent required.
+Course repeatable.
+Maximum number of units allowed:8.